Lessons

 Modular synthesizers

-Exploring sound design, rhythm, texture and signal flow through patching, with time to repeat processes and work through problems at a calm pace.
+Exploring sound design, rhythm, texture and signal flow through patching, with time to repeat processes and explore musical ideas through experimentation.

 Drum machines